 - Advanced Business Checking is for high activity accounts.
 This type of account can typically be customized to meet your business needs.
 From basic checking services to cash management services, wire transfers, online banking, automatic sweeps, origination of ACH files and more, this product is flexible and customizable.
 At ICB, an analyzed account receives an earnings credit for the balance in the checking account.
 All transactions and services are charged to your business, but the earnings credit significantly offsets these fees.
 Depending on the balance in the checking account, this can mean greatly reduced fees or no fees at all.
 An analyzed business checking accounts may work best for a growing company that has a higher volume of transactions, keeps a high balance and uses several cash management services such as ACH origination.

 - Accelerated Business Checking is for medium activity accounts.
-Monthly maintenance fees can be avoided by keeping a specific minimum monthly balance, but allows for unlimited transactions.
+Monthly maintenance fees can be avoided by keeping a specific minimum daily balance, but allows for unlimited transactions.
 The advanced business checking may be a good option for an established business that keeps a high collected balance, as it yields a competitive interest rate.

 - Essential Business Checking is for lower activity accounts.
 This account is simple and easy to understand that fits a variety of business needs.
 Like the advanced business checking account, maintenance fees can be avoided by keeping a specific minimum monthly balance within the account.
 A basic business checking account may be best suited for a business with a limited number of monthly transactions or could be a secondary account used for a particular purpose, such as a property-holding account.